Longest path problem: Parameterized complexity

 Since the output path has length at least as large as $d$, the running time is also bounded by $O(\ell!2^\ell n)$, where $\ell$ is the length of the longest path.
 Using color-coding, the dependence on path length can be reduced to singly exponential.
 A similar dynamic programming technique shows that the longest path problem is also fixed-parameter tractable when parameterized by the treewidth of the graph.

 For graphs of bounded clique-width, the longest path can also be solved by a polynomial time dynamic programming algorithm.
 However, the exponent of the polynomial depends on the clique-width of the graph, so this algorithms is not fixed-parameter tractable.
 The longest path problem, parameterized by clique-width, is hard for the parameterized complexity class $W[1]$, showing that a fixed-parameter tractable algorithm is unlikely to exist.

 Special classes of graphs

-A linear-time algorithm for finding a longest path in a tree was proposed by Dijkstra in 1960's, while a formal proof of this algorithm was published in 2002.
+A linear-time algorithm for finding a longest path in a tree was proposed by Edsger Dijkstra around 1960, while a formal proof of this algorithm was published in 2002.